 type framework, examined labour standards as a tool for the achievement of broader labour and economic goals

 of the Government of Canada.
-Phase I of the evaluation (1996-98) examined how human and technological
+The evaluation examined how human and technological

 resources affected bottom-line outcomes in complaints and costs under the Canada Labour Code.

 The evaluation focused on the need for improved information processes to aid the reduction of employer infractions.

 Key data sources included employer, union, worker and staff satisfaction surveys.
 A strategy to allocate

 new resources to Labour Code communications and information was approved as a result of this project